Thomas Marcellus Denning House

-Thomas Marcellus Denning House, also known as the Randall House, is a historic home located at Albemarle, Stanly County, North Carolina.
+Thomas Marcellus Denning House, is a historic home located at Albemarle, Stanly County, North Carolina.
 It was designed by architect Louis H. Asbury and built in 1924–1925.
-It is a two-story, double pile, Spanish Colonial Revival style brick dwelling.
+It is a two-story, double pile, Spanish Colonial Revival-style brick dwelling.
 It features bracketed, tiled pent cornices; full-façade porch with a parapet roof; and a side/sun porch with a porte cochere.
 Also on the property is a contributing brick garage.

 It was added to the National Register of Historic Places in 2011.